 We're confused about all the different terms used to describe spots.
 Can you explain?

 Blackheads, spots and blemishes are all terms used to describe different forms of acne.
-They are therefore best understood as manifestations of the same condition, caused by excess oil from our sebaceous glands mixing with dead skin cells and getting trapped in our pores, leading to a cascade of inflammation in the skin.
+They are therefore best understood as manifestations of the same condition, caused by excess oil from our sebaceous glands mixing with dead skin cells and getting trapped in our pores, leading to inflammation in the skin.